 Surety bonds and insurance are two completely different terms.
 Simply put, an insurance protects your business and surety bonds protect the public.
 If you want to get Bonded and Insured, the insurance aspect could refer to Fidelity Bonds, which protect your business from employee dishonesty.

 Searching for answers that you just can’t find?
 Visit our surety bond FAQ page for a list of both common and uncommon questions.
 Still can’t find what you’re looking for?
-You can always call one of our knowledgeable agents and they will most certainly have the answer for you.
+You can always call one of our surety bond experts and they will most certainly have the answer for you.